Exploring Laser Vision Correction – SBK

 Surface Ablation (no flap)

-- Epi-LASIK exposes the most superficial layer of the corneal stroma to excimer sculpting.
+- Epi-LASIK (and PRK) exposes the most superficial layer of the corneal stroma to excimer sculpting.
 (The illustration below shows an elevated wisp of superficial corneal epithelial cells only.
 This is not a true flap.)
 The reshaped cornea maintains maximal strength and structural integrity.
 The vast majority of the corneal anatomy remains untouched.

 - Other surface ablation techniques like PRK (photorefractive keratoplasty), LASEK (laser assisted epithelial keratomileusis), and transepithelial ablation use alternative methods to expose that same superficial corneal stroma layer prior to excimer application.